Drywall 101: Corner Bead Basics

 I THOUGHT CORNER BEAD WAS MADE OUT OF METAL?

-More than 50 years ago, Trim-Tex made a big J-Bead-shaped dent in the belief that corner trim needed to be made out of metal, and these days, more and more people have caught on to the fact that vinyl corner bead is more durable, more adaptable and easier to use.
+More than 50 years ago, Trim-Tex made a significant impact with the J-Bead that challenged the belief that corner trim needed to be made of metal.
+These days, many people have realized that vinyl corner bead is more durable, adaptable, and easier to use.

-As Dan Tuer shows in the video above, there’s a good chance you won’t even have to wait until something bumps into your corner to see how much more durable vinyl is than metal — a lot of damage can happen as early as transportation to the jobsite.
-And where a little bit of damage can permanently ruin a metal corner bead, a vinyl corner bead can easily spring back into shape after even extreme impact.
-When you take this durability and add to it that vinyl corner bead is rustproof, highly flexible and easier to install (and, in Trim-Tex’s case, made from at least 70% recycled materials), it’s clear: metal just can’t measure up.
+As Dan Tuer shows in the video above, you might not have to wait for something to bump into your corner to see how much more durable vinyl is compared to metal.
+Damage can occur as early as during transportation to the job site.
+While minor damage can permanently ruin a metal corner bead, a vinyl corner bead can easily spring back into shape even after extreme impacts.
+Vinyl corner bead is rustproof, highly flexible, and easier to install.
+In Trim-Tex’s case, it's made from at least 70% recycled materials.
+Clearly, metal just can't measure up.
 Learn more about the benefits of using vinyl corner bead here.

-If you're new to the drywall trades, we hope that this has helped shed a little light on the solutions we're so passionate about here at Trim-Tex.
-For more helpful, hilarious how-to videos like this one, do yourself a favor and follow Refresh Home Improvements here.
-And, as far as corner-bead options go, you've only scratched the surface.
-Hit the button below to grab a full Trim-Tex catalog to get a peek at what's possible in drywall finishing.
+If you're new to drywall trades, we hope this information sheds some light on the solutions we’re passionate about at Trim-Tex.
+For more helpful and entertaining how-to videos like this one, follow Refresh Home Improvements.
+As far as corner-bead options go, you've only scratched the surface.
+Hit the button below to grab a full Trim-Tex catalog to see what's possible in drywall finishing.

 Taping Outside Corner Beads on Drywall

-When it comes to taping outside corner beads, I like to use a corner bead that is held in place with joint compound.
-If you’re used to using a corner bead that’s metal, this is a nail-on bead usually attached before you do any taping.
-But with the corner bead that I like to use, you tape all your seams and your inside corners, and then you attach the bead.
+When it comes to taping outside corner beads, I prefer using a corner bead that is held in place with joint compound.
+If you’re used to metal corner bead, it is typically attached with nails before any taping.
+With the corner bead I prefer, you tape all your seams and inside corners first, then attach the bead.

-I don’t put the compound on very thick, probably less than 1/8 in., which is very similar to the amount of compound you would put on when you’re embedding tape.
-Essentially, that’s what you’re doing here—embedding this corner bead just how you would paper tape.
+I don’t apply the compound very thick, probably less than 1/8 inch, similar to the amount used when embedding tape.
+Essentially, you’re embedding this corner bead just like paper tape.

 You will get efficient and thoughtful service from Wusheng Hardware.

-I place a bead over the corner and then I make sure it’s tight up against the ceiling.
-There’s going to be a gap along the floor that doesn’t matter because that’s where the baseboard is going to be.
-Then square it up by hand.
+I place the bead over the corner, ensuring it’s tight against the ceiling.
+The gap along the floor doesn’t matter because that area will be covered by the baseboard.
+Then, I square it up by hand.

-There’s a couple of ways to embed this.
-I can use a taping knife or a roller made for embedding this bead.
-I like to use a roller because I think it does a better job—it helps square it up and it really embeds those edges nicely into the joint compound.
-So I start out with light pressure just to square it up, and now that I like it, I put more pressure on it, embedding the edges nice and tight.
-And that’s really all I have to do to embed it.
-If I continued to roll and roll and roll, I’d force too much compound out from behind it.
-Now that it’s embedded, all I have to do is take my taping knife and remove the excess compound.
-You have to let that dry for 24 hours and then apply your finish coat.
+There are a couple of ways to embed this bead.
+You can use a taping knife or a roller specially made for embedding the bead.
+I prefer using a roller because it does a better job.
+It helps to square it up and embeds the edges nicely into the joint compound.
+I start with light pressure to square it up, and once satisfied, I apply more pressure to embed the edges tightly.
+If I continued to roll excessively, I’d push out too much compound from behind it.
+After embedding, I use my taping knife to remove excess compound.
+Let it dry for 24 hours before applying the finish coat.

-I like this corner bead because it’s definitely faster to install than a nail-on corner bead.
-Also, because it’s embedded in the joint compound for it’s entire length, I’m a lot less likely to get any edge cracking or loose corner bead.
+I like this corner bead because it’s faster to install than a nail-on corner bead.
+Also, because it’s embedded in the joint compound along its entire length, there’s less risk of edge cracking or loose corner bead.

 RELATED LINKS